USCDataScience/tika-dockers/README.md

 # To Build the Dockers
   1. `docker build -f InceptionRestDockerfile -t uscdatascience/inception-rest-tika .` - Builds the Inception v4 model Image detection capability.
   2. `docker build -f Im2txtRestDockerfile  -t uscdatascience/im2txt-rest-tika .` - Builds the Show and Tell model Image Text Captioning capability.
+  3. `docker build -f InceptionVideoRestDockerfile -t uscdatascience/inception-video-rest-tika .` - Builds a Docker with OpenCV and Tensorflow that can be used to idenitfy objects in Videos.

 # To Test the Dockers